MarkChips/lunar-lists/README.md

   - if user is not logged in it displays register and login links
   - if user is logged in it displays 'saved lists', 'account settings', and 'logout' links
   - navigation bar changes to burger bar menu if on smaller screens

+### Future features:
+- display tally total of tasks on a list and how many tasks have been completed
+- display task/list/user name on delete confirmation modal
+- allow users to change their email address
+- allow tasks to be reordered in task_view
+- sort saved_lists by date or name
+- allow for tasks to be numbered by priority
+- add email verification

 ## Design
 ### Wireframes